 My work sits at the intersection of performance and sustainability in computing.
-I'm drawn to questions about architectural tradeoffs — where to run computation, how to measure efficiency honestly, and what "sustainable" actually means at the systems level.
-I've been lucky to explore these questions across three very different research environments.
+I'm drawn to questions about architectural tradeoffs.
+Where to run computation, how to measure and optimize efficiency in resource-constrained environments, and what "sustainable" actually means at the systems level.
+I've been lucky to explore these questions across four very different research environments.

-This project produced my first full research paper, presented at UCSD SRC 2025 and being integrated into a submission to an international conference (name redacted for double-blind review).
+This project also produced my first research talk, presented at UCSD SRC 2025.
+For my work in UnifiedSplitting, I received an honorable mention in the CRA outstanding undergraduate researcher awards.
 I'm grateful to Pat and Raymond for taking a chance on me and teaching me how research actually works.

 I spent a summer at IITD SeNSE working with Prof. Ravibabu Mulaveesala on signal processing for nondestructive testing.
 The work involved adapting an open-source pipeline to reconstruct subsurface images using Fourier and correlation transforms, even under noisy measurement conditions.